 BEACON is headquartered at Michigan State University, with partner institutions at the University of Texas at Austin, the University of Washington, North Carolina A&T State University, and the University of Idaho.

-To facilitate the exchange of ideas, BEACON has three research thrust groups, each addressing a broad theme that cuts across computational and biological thinking, but at different hierarchical levels.
-The Evolution of Genomes, Networks, and Evolvability group will focus on mechanisms of genetic change, organization, encoding of information, and developmental processes.
-The Evolution of Behavior and Intelligence group will emphasize evolution of phenotypic traits of self-directed organisms including complex behaviors and early forms of intelligence.
-The Evolution of Communities and Collective Dynamics group will investigate evolution in large groups of organisms, focusing on issues related to the evolution of group structure and societal development, as well as emergent properties of ecological communities.
-To promote the two-way flow of discoveries and concepts, each thrust group will include team leaders and researchers from both biological and computational fields.
-In one direction, this flow will facilitate critical advances in evolutionary methods and algorithms.
-In the other direction, the speed, precision, and repeatability of computational evolution will enable biologists to test complex hypotheses that are experimentally impractical in natural systems.
+To facilitate the exchange of ideas, BEACON has four research thrust groups, each addressing a broad theme that cuts across computational and biological thinking, but at different hierarchical levels.
+The Evolution of Genomes, Genetic Architectures, and Evolvability group focuses on mechanisms of genetic change, organization, encoding of information, and developmental processes.
+The Evolution of Behavior and Intelligence group emphasizes evolution of phenotypic traits of self-directed organisms including complex behaviors and early forms of intelligence.
+The Evolution of Communities and Collective Dynamics group investigates evolution in large groups of organisms, focusing on issues related to the evolution of group structure and societal development, as well as emergent properties of ecological communities.
+The Evolutionary Applications group harnesses the principles of evolution and applies them to technological challenges and opportunities such as evolutionary computation, evolutionary robotics, and synthetic biology.
+To promote the two-way flow of discoveries and concepts, each thrust group includes team leaders and researchers from both biological and computational fields.
+In one direction, this flow facilitates critical advances in evolutionary methods and algorithms.
+In the other direction, the speed, precision, and repeatability of computational evolution enables biologists to test complex hypotheses that are experimentally impractical in natural systems.
 Thus, the twin goals of BEACON are (1) to develop and apply evolutionary principles of adaptation and resiliency in computer science and engineering design, and (2) to use computational systems in tandem with biological experiments to test complex biological hypotheses.
-The initial research projects are highly multidisciplinary and multi-institutional.
-BEACON will actively promote technology transfer of its findings to industry: the Center’s Industrial Affiliates will include several companies, large and small, with which Center researchers have established or emerging collaborations.
+BEACON research projects are highly multidisciplinary and multi-institutional.
+BEACON will actively promote technology transfer of its findings to industry: the Center’s Industrial Affiliates include several companies, large and small, with which Center researchers have established or emerging collaborations.

 Education and human resource development

 Education and human resource development activities of BEACON include faculty and postdoc mentoring, novel curricula both at graduate and undergraduate levels, training programs for high-school and middle-school teachers, and an array of outreach programs to engage K-12 students and the general public.
-For example, graduate students at all partners will become proficient in both computational sciences and evolutionary biology; each will start with a bridge course covering the fundamentals in the complementary discipline, followed by a project course engaging teams of students and faculty from both disciplines in a hands-on project with evolution in action.
-This training format, previously developed by the PI to train biologists and engineers for joint work in ecological modeling, was enormously successful.
+For example, graduate students at all partners work to become proficient in both computational sciences and evolutionary biology; each will start with a bridge course covering the fundamentals in the complementary discipline, followed by a project course engaging teams of students and faculty from both disciplines in a hands-on project with evolution in action.
 A typical example of BEACON outreach is a training program for high-school science instructors in applying novel software-based tools to teach basic evolutionary principles.
-The software will provide self-replicating programs that evolve the capacity to solve problems and puzzles.
+The software provides self-replicating programs that evolve the capacity to solve problems and puzzles.
 Students can explore and test evolutionary concepts in a game-like environment, giving them hands-on experience with principles that otherwise seem abstract.
-Versions of this software will be made available in museums and on the web.
+Versions of this software are available in museums and on the web.

 BEACON investigators are unusually diverse.
 Student diversity will be assured by building on the highly successful Sloan Graduate Program at MSU, which has recruited many African American and Hispanic graduate students from HBCUs, including North Carolina A&T. Partnership with NC A&T will provide their graduates opportunities at Center partners that offer Ph.D degrees not available at NC A&T. Undergraduate research assistants, especially from underrepresented minorities, will be recruited under MSU’s Professorial Assistant Program and REU supplements.
 BEACON will also draw upon and contribute to NSF’s National Evolutionary Synthesis Center, NESCent, an organization with a related, but distinct, mission.
 The educational and computational tools developed by BEACON will be shared with NESCent, and NESCent programs will be tapped for use in BEACON’s graduate and teacher training.